Reactive Molecular Dynamics¶

 command is used to stop the box shrinkage once the

-target density is reached.
+target density is reached, and the other commands

 For the next stage of the simulation, we will use dump image